cosmosZhou/sympy/website/md/en/home.md

 # What is axiom.top
   <br>

-[axiom.top](../axiom.php) is a website for symbolic	semi-mechanized axiomatized theorem-proving system, based on open-source symbolic computation project of [sympy](https://github.com/sympy/sympy) and
+[axiom.top](../axiom.php) is a website for symbolic	semi-mechanized axiomatized theorem-proving system, the [github project](https://github.com/cosmosZhou/sympy) of which is based on open-source symbolic computation project of [sympy](https://github.com/sympy/sympy) and
 [Maxima](http://maxima.sourceforge.net), its main terminology is defined according to the naming conventions of the commercial algebraic system
 [Mathematica](https://reference.wolfram.com/language/index.html.en?source=footer).
 It's main ideals are: semi-mechanization, axiomatization, and the pursuit of logic correctness.
 At present, it can be used in conducting semi-automatic proving for theorems from mathematics textbook.